CFD Foundation campaign announcement features 2021 act Garth Brooks

-During a video interview about the year-long 365 to 125 Campaign on Wednesday, Contract Acts Committee Chairman Randy Krafft announced that Garth Brooks will be performing at Cheyenne Frontier Days during next summer's event, which is scheduled for July 23-Aug.
+During a video interview about the year-long 365 to 125 Campaign, Contract Acts Committee Chairman Randy Krafft announced that Garth Brooks will be performing at Cheyenne Frontier Days during next summer’s event, which is scheduled for July 23-Aug.
 1, 2021.

 “Hey Cheyenne, Garth Brooks here.
 Proud to say I cannot wait to see you for the 125th,” Brooks said in another video, adding that he carries his 100th anniversary buckle everywhere he goes and looks forward to adding a 125th buckle to his collection.
 “Thanks for giving me some of the best memories of my life ... to come.”